WATCH NOW: Indy FedEx massacre prompts reactions of sadness, determination from state leaders

 "Let’s also remember to thank our Indianapolis Metropolitan Police Department and the first responders for bravely taking what could likely be the worst call they’ll receive in their careers.
 We owe them our gratitude for keeping us safe during these uncertain times."

-Former South Bend Mayor Pete Buttigieg, now U.S. secretary of transportation under Democratic President Joe Biden, agreed: "We wake up once more to news of a mass shooting, this time in Indiana.
+Former South Bend Mayor Pete Buttigieg, now U.S. transportation secretary under Democratic President Joe Biden, agreed: "We wake up once more to news of a mass shooting, this time in Indiana.
 No country should accept this now-routine horror.
 It’s long past time to act," he said.

 Their calls to action is unlikely to be heard inside the Statehouse, where the Indiana Senate on Monday proclaimed its eternal opposition to any limits on the gun rights established by the U.S. Constitution and the Indiana Constitution.